dime-worldbank/dime-account-admin/README.md

 #### How to be a team maintainer

-Users are added and removed from the member tab
+Users are added and removed from the member tab on the team's page on the DIME account.
 Team maintainers can only add user that have already [requested and joined](#actions-for-the-dime-account) the DIME account.
 External collaborators can not be added to GitHub teams.